Government Contracting Certification: How to Qualify for Federal and Defense Contracts

 • Documented quality system evidence

-Prime contractors reduce risk by requiring their suppliers to hold recognized certifications.
+Prime contractors reduce supply chain risk by requiring recognized certifications before awarding subcontracts.

 How to Obtain Government Contracting Certification